fortzsu/hand-history-replayer-spring/README.md

 ![CSS](https://img.shields.io/badge/CSS-239120?&style=for-the-badge&logo=css3&logoColor=white)

 ## General Information
-- Full-Stack Application for parsing Poker Hands from a specific document to Java objects and display the values
+- Full-Stack Application for parsing Poker Hand History files (PokerStars platform) to Java objects and display cards on frontend
-- The app shows the results of one player, but stores all the results of the whole hand as well
+- The app shows the hands played by one player
 - The main logic is stored in a PositionGenerator class - where the program counts all the current players positions like they were sitting by a real table

 ## Technologies Used